StrawWagen/termhunter/README.md

 When you're reverse engineering the above examples
 #### Make sure you take special note of how...
-1. They use `ENT:DoCustomTasks` to reuse base tasks, WITHOUT copying any code.
-2. They manage paths, (or avoid managing, with self:GotoPosSimple)
+1. They manage paths, (or avoid managing, with self:GotoPosSimple)
-3. They return the brain back to the generic "movement_handler" task for simpler logic flow (I didn't do this enough for the terminator brain, big mistake!)
+2. They return the brain back to the generic "movement_handler" task for simpler logic flow (I didn't do this enough for the terminator brain, big mistake!)
-4. They all fully utilize `ENT:StartTask( taskName, taskData or nil, taskStartReason )` (start reasons exist for easy debugging of logic flow with `term_debugtasks 1`, thanks [l4d2 ai design doc](https://steamcdn-a.akamaihd.net/apps/valve/2009/ai_systems_of_l4d_mike_booth.pdf))
+3. They all fully utilize `ENT:StartTask( taskName, taskData or nil, taskStartReason )` (start reasons exist for easy debugging of logic flow with `term_debugtasks 1`, thanks [l4d2 ai design doc](https://steamcdn-a.akamaihd.net/apps/valve/2009/ai_systems_of_l4d_mike_booth.pdf))
-5. All the movement tasks start with `movement_`, because ai logic in the code expects moving tasks to start with it.
+4. All the movement tasks start with `movement_`, because ai logic in the code expects moving tasks to start with it.
-6. They sometimes use `BehaveUpdatePriority` callbacks to bail path calculations and not just stand there when someones shooting them!
+5. They sometimes use `BehaveUpdatePriority` callbacks to bail path calculations and not just stand there when someones shooting them!
-7. They use the fickle `ENT:findValidNavResult` function to find navareas, to path to, in wandering routines, and more!
+6. They use the fickle `ENT:findValidNavResult` function to find navareas, to path to, in wandering routines, and more!
-8. they call `coroutine.yield()`... seemingly everywhere, but not too much?
+7. they call `coroutine.yield()`... seemingly everywhere, but not too much?
     (The placement of coroutine_yields is usually honed with the `term_debug_worstoverbudgetyields` and `term_debug_totaloverbudgetyields` commands)

 *But most importantly...*